 so that <why?>.

-Adjust your persona descriptions, as you lean more about the users and customers and their needs by building prototypes, product increments, and MVPs.
+Adjust your persona descriptions, as you lean more about the users and customers and their needs by building prototypes and product increments.
 This is particularly useful in an agile context, where you want to minimise the amount of initial market research and start with provisional, good-enough personas to quickly test your crucial ideas.
 Adjust and refine your personas based on the insights you generate.
-Rewrite your personas or start with brand-new ones if you have to pivot and change your strategy.
+Rewrite your personas or start with brand-new ones if you have to pivot and change your product strategy.